Libraries & toolchains

 Warning

-By default amdclang (HIP-Clang) and CrayClang (actually all Clang based GPU code compilers) assumes -ffp-contract=fast-honor-pragmas (less volatile than -Ofast).
+By default amdclang (HIP-Clang) and CrayClang (actually all Clang based GPU code compilers) assumes -ffp-contract=fast-honor-pragmas (less finicky than -Ofast).
 Users can use #pragma clang fp contract(on|off|fast) to control fp contraction of a block of code.
 For x86_64, FMA is off by default since the generic x86_64 target does not support FMA by default.
 To turn on FMA on x86_64, either use -mfma or -march=native on CPUs supporting FMA.
 When contractions are enabled and the CPU has not enabled FMA instructions, the GPU can produce different numerical results than the CPU for expressions that can be contracted.
 Tolerance should be used for floating point comparisons.
-We recommend that you read the HIP Programming Manual.
+We recommend that you read the HIP Programming Manual or the clang section on local optimization disabling.

 Warning